Search this site

 Ole Miss ace Bobby Wahl limited the Hogs to just three hits as the Rebels powered to a 7-1 victory over Arkansas in the SEC opener Friday night.
-Preston Overbey's grand slam in the second was all the Rebels needed.
+This story is free courtesy Johnson Controls.

 With one swing of the bat Ole Miss gave preseason all-American Bobby Wahl all the help he needed Friday night.

 Preston Overbey hit a two-out grand slam in the second inning and Wahl pitched seven strong innings as the No. 6 Rebels beat No. 15 Arkansas 7-1 at Baum Stadium in the Southeastern Conference opener for both teams.

 Wahl allowed just one run on three hits and five walks.
 The junior right-hander struck out five in front of several scouts on-hand, and allowed only three base runners after the second inning.

 Scott Weathersby pitched the final two innings, allowing only a two-out walk in the ninth.

 The Rebels (19-1, 1-0 SEC) roughed up Razorbacks freshman Trey Killian, who gave up seven runs on five hits.
 Making his first Friday night start, the right-hander also allowed a home run to Sikes Orvis to leadoff the fourth and left the game later in the inning with a pair of base runners and no outs.

 Landon Simpson pitched four scoreless innings in relief of Killian, allowing five hits.
 The redshirt freshman struck out four.

 Arkansas started well against Wahl, getting a leadoff double from Jacob Mahan in the first inning and scoring when Tyler Spoon hit a single two at-bats later.